Percy Sladen

 By that time Sladen was on the Committee of the British Association for the Advancement of Science, Zoological Secretary of the Linnean Society of London, and also active in the Zoological Society of London and the Geological Society of London.
 He therefore relocated to London, at least temporarily.
-Unfortunately much of Sladen's later life was interrupted by poor health.
-In 1895 he was elected Vice-President of the Linnean Society, but only a few months later he gave up both this and his secretarial position because of health problems.
-He completed only two more papers before retiring in 1898 to an Exeter estate inherited on the death of his uncle.
+Unfortunately, much of Sladen's later life was interrupted by poor health.
+In 1895 he was elected vice-president of the Linnean Society, but only a few months later he gave up both this and his secretarial position because of health problems.
+He completed only two more papers before retiring in 1898 to Northbrook, an Exeter estate inherited on the death of his uncle, John Dawson.
 He died there two years later, on 11 June 1900.

 Following his death, Sladen's wife helped preserve her husband's memory by donating his large collection of echinoderms to the Royal Albert Memorial Museum in Exeter, and endowing the Percy Sladen Memorial Trust, to be administered by the Linnean Society to support scientific research.